Assistive-Technology-Create-Team/plumshum.github.io/README.md

   it's where the machine learning does it job duh
 ## script.py
   using the saved model, it tests the model with raspberry pi data collected
+## sensordata.py
+  where Accelerometer data is collected using raspberry pi's sensor and then saved into csv files.

 # What is the MIT Create [Challenge](https://sites.google.com/view/beaver-works-assistive-tech/create-challenge/the-challenge)?